Japanese in Indonesia

 Before World War II, few Japanese lived in Indonesia.
 When Japan invaded and took over Indonesia in 1942, the Japanese military and workers from Japanese companies came to Malaysia.
 After the war most of these Japanese returned to Japan, though some remained to help the Indonesians fight off the Dutch colonialists who tried to re-establish control.

 The Japanese in Indonesia speak Japanese at home and English and Bahasa Indonesian at work.
-Many resources are available in Japanese including a complete Bible, the Jesus Film and internet programs.
+Many resources are available in Japanese including a complete Bible, the JESUS Film and internet programs.

 What Are Their Lives Like?